Tips to Reduce Waste this Christmas

 - Get crafty with decorations using cuttings from the garden or make items from last year’s wrapping and cards that can be stored and reused.

-Merry Christmas and best wishes for a safe and happy 2019 from the Rethink Waste Tasmania team!
+Merry Christmas and best wishes for a safe and happy New Year from the Rethink Waste Tasmania team!